mazama923/vermeauplomberie/README.md

 # Verm'eau plomberie - Site statique

-Site statique créé avec [Hugo](https://gohugo.io/) et le thème Ananke.
+Static site created with [Hugo](https://gohugo.io/) and the Ananke theme.

 ---

 ## Project Overview

 This is the static website for Verm'eau Plomberie.
 Built using [Hugo](https://gohugo.io/) and the "Ananke" theme.

 ## Deployment